Visa Traveler

 United States of America US Visa Image

-Indian nationals can use the following visas to obtain UAE or Dubai Visa on Arrival at international airports and seaports in UAE.
+Indian nationals can use the following visas and residence permits to obtain the UAE or Dubai Visa on Arrival at international airports and seaports in the UAE.

 • US multiple-entry visa (any multiple-entry US visa such as B1, B2, B1/B2, L1, H1, F1, J1, etc. except transit visas such as C1)